pixeltris/webcs/README.md

 ## Features
 - Run .NET assemblies.
 - Compile C# code with `msc` or `roslyn`.
-- Client sided code execution.
+- Client sided code execution with caching for offline usage.
-- Offline usage (via service workers).
 - Virtual file system with persistance, allowing you to come back to your code / compiled assemblies.
 - Terminals for interacting with `Console` programs, and a docking UI for multiple programs to run at the same time.